How do you run a healthy SaaS company? It starts with understanding the customers that are leaving—your user churn.

 Maybe you think that lower prices will entice customers to join and to stay around longer.
 But Price Intelligently’s study of 941 SaaS companies found that higher ARPU correlated with lower churn.
 Customers with four-figure ARPU showed almost 50% lower churn than customers with single- and double-digit ARPU.

-This graph shows that the median churn rate for customers in all ARPU brackets greater than and including $501-1k were lower than the median rates for customers in lower ARPU brackets.
+This graph by ProfitWell shows that the median churn rate for customers in all ARPU brackets greater than and including $501-1k were lower than the median rates for customers in lower ARPU brackets.

 This relationship indicates correlation, not causation.
 These customers don’t have lower churn necessarily because they have higher ARPU.
 However, the factors that link them are important for understanding how to lower your churn and improve your company’s revenue.
 Customers with higher ARPU are likelier to have lower churn for several reasons: